bbarr/medium/README.md

 You will need to use BabelJS, of course, to add ES7 support to your project.

 ####Why another CSP library?
-There is currently only one with any traction ([js-csp](https://github.com/ubolonton/js-csp)), so another interpretation is likely a healthy thing.
+There is currently only one with any traction ([js-csp](https://github.com/ubolonton/js-csp)), so another interpretation is a chance to view the subject from a different angle.
 Specifically, Medium tries to take CSP further into the future by embracing ES7 async/await as well as the trend towards choosing promises over callbacks.
 Relying on promises means that we can easily interact with other generator libraries, such as Koa.

 ####Let's, start with a trivial example